Prince George’s County Assault Lawyer

 According to Maryland Code Section 3-202, first-degree assault is punishable by up to 25 years in prison.
 A PG County can help mitigate charges such as this, and they will help a person construct their case in the best possible light.

 The difference between second-degree assault and first-degree assault is generally whether there was a weapon involved, whether there was intent, and/or how serious any injury might have been.

 Proving intent is a very important aspect of an assault case.
 According to Maryland Code Section 3-203, Second Degree Assault, those convicted of such a crime can be sentenced to 10 years of prison and fined up to $5,000.

 Other types of assault include assault by an inmate and assault on a police officer, each with their own legal requirements.

 There are many defenses to an assault charge.
 Our Prince George assault attorneys are familiar with them.
 Defenses to an assault charge can include self-defense, duress, and lack of intent among other rationalizations.

 An attorney will meet with a person to discuss every detail of their side of what happened in order to identify and establish the strongest defense(s) and if there were any threats of violence made that can help a person in their legal proceedings.
 Self-defense is a valid justification for an assault charge and is the most frequently used defense in the courtroom.

 How a Prince George’s County Assault Attorney Can Help

 An assault charge is a serious allegation, but fighting it does not have to be difficult for you or for your loved ones.
 A Prince George’s County assault lawyer is experienced in helping individuals get the representation they need in court.
-A Prince George County assault lawyer will fight for you and make sure your rights are protected.
+A PG County assault lawyer will fight for you and make sure your rights are protected.